ugthefluffster/uris_diner/README.md

 # Uri's Diner

 This is a full stack Django web app that simulates a restaurant's takeout website.
+Check out the [live website](https://uris-diner-site.wittywave-70237434.germanywestcentral.azurecontainerapps.io/) or [run locally](#running-locally).

 ## Features:
 - Creating a user